Baracoa Eastern Cuba, Cuba Travel Guide

 Baracoa has excellent choices for various budgets and traveler types.

-Many Casas present excellent value with good amenities, sometimes comprising a rooftop terrace or ocean view.
+Many Casas present excellent value with good features, sometimes comprising a rooftop terrace or ocean view.
 Hotel Porto Santo (near the airport, with a pool) or Hotel Gaviota El Castillo (set on a hilltop with panoramic views) are mid-range hotel options.

 While not branded luxury hotels, some Private Homes for rent give a more luxurious experience with better furnishings, decor, and personalized services, catering to those seeking comfort and style.

-Many Cuban Guesthouses operate within colonial buildings, offering a an old-world charm.
+Many Cuban Guesthouses run within colonial buildings, offering a an old-world charm.
 Look for those with traditional architecture and decor, preserving the city's heritage.
 Some even stand within former fortresses, like Hotel El Castillo.

 Consider Casas Particulares with rooftop terraces for city or ocean views, especially during sunset.
 These often add to the Baracoa experience.